rezataroosheh/kafka-survay/README.md

 Another way to expire messages is based on the total number of bytes of messages retained.

 ### Segment
 A segment is simply a collection of messages of a partition.
 Instead of storing all the messages of a partition in a single file (think of the log file analogy again), Kafka splits them into chunks called segments.
 Kafka will close a log segment either when the size limit is reached or when the time limit is reached, whichever comes first.
-There are some important options for segment:
+There are some important options for the segment:

 1. **log.segment.bytes**
 Once the log segment has reached the size specified by the log.segment.bytes parameter, which defaults to 1 GB, the log segment is closed and a new one is opened.